 Those anti-inflammatory and antioxidant properties are also great for your skin, adds Ruhoy.
 It can help heal skin problems like wounds, acne, and eczema, and fight aging.
 And the benefits don't stop there: Turmeric may also be as good for your brain as it is for your body.
 Research shows that curcumin can increase your levels of a hormone called a brain-derived neurotrophic factor.
 Low levels of this hormone are linked to depression and Alzheimer’s, so turmeric may help keep your brain function strong.

 Though turmeric in your cooking is likely too low a dose to produce any noticeable effects, taking a supplement with a high concentration of curcumin can help you reap all these benefits.
 Try it in pill, liquid, or powder form—no matter your preference, turmeric is a simple and natural way to help your body function well.

 Is Turmeric Safe?

 Short answer?
 Yes, says Ruhoy.
-Turmeric is a naturally occurring ingredient and is widely considered safe to take regularly, especially at doses around 500 mg.
+Turmeric is a naturally occurring ingredient and is widely considered safe to take regularly, especially at doses around 500 mg, according to Ruhoy.
 Certain mild side effects may occur if you take the supplement in high doses (think 1,000 mg or more, though some people can tolerate higher doses without side effects), like upset stomach, light digestive issues, or itchiness, says Patel.